groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vtx-to-csv.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VTX"
+        - icon: "far fa-file-alt"
           title: " About VTX File Format"
           content: |
-            A basic conversion with Aspose APIs can be done with just 2 lines of code.
-Our APIs are supported on all major platforms and Operating Systems.
-Before executing the code below, please make sure that you have the following prerequisites on your system.
-First you need Microsoft Windows or a compatible OS with .NET Framework and .NET Core, Windows Azure, Mono or Xamarin Platforms, Development environment like Microsoft Visual Studio and Aspose.Words for .NET DLL referenced in your project.
+            A file with VTX extension is a Microsoft Visio drawing template that is saved to disc in XML file format.
+The template is aimed to provide a file with basic settings that can be used to create multiple Visio files of the same settings.
+Another similar format is VST which is saved in binary format rather than XML.
+VTX files are supported with Visio 2010 and newer versions.

           link: "https://docs.fileformat.com/image/vtx/"

     format:
         # format loop
-        - icon: "far fa-file-CSV"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"